Finite-temperature screw dislocation core structures and dynamics in $\alpha$-titanium: Kinetic Monte Carlo simulation results

-The kMC simulations show a locking-unlocking type of dislocation motion at low temperature.
+The kMC simulations show a locking-unlocking type of dislocation motion at low temperatures.
 Figures~\ref{fig:distribution_mobility}a and b show the temporal evolution of the dislocation core dissociation angle, $\theta$, and the core displacement in the $\mathbf{e}_y$-direction (P plane), $\Delta y$, at $T = 100$~K under shear stress $\sigma_{yz}=10$~MPa.
 When the dislocation core has a P core (blue circles), $\Delta y$ increases quickly; i.e., P-glide is fast.
 On transformation to a $\unslant{\pi}$ core (red circles), the dislocation pauses while ``waiting'' to transform back to a P core (Fig.~\ref{fig:distribution_mobility}a) upon which glide restarts on the P plane (Fig.~\ref{fig:distribution_mobility}b).
 Hence, the $\unslant{\pi}$ core is ``locked'' (does not glide) and the P core is ``unlocked'' (glides easily).

-The ``locking'' period predicted by kMC ($\times 10^{-10}$~s) is much smaller than that observed in \textit{in situ} TEM straining experiments (${\sim}8~$s)~\cite{Clouet2015locking}.
+The ``locking'' period predicted by kMC ($\sim 10^{-10}$~s) is much smaller than that observed in \textit{in situ} TEM straining experiments ($\sim8$~s)~\cite{Clouet2015locking}.
 There are two possible sources for this discrepancy.
 The TEM specimen is a thin foil, the free surfaces of which could provide strong drag on the dislocation.
+We have performed additional MD simulations, involving a dislocation line threaded at two free surfaces, to examine the drag effect (see SI for the simulation settings and results).
+The simulation results confirm that the free surfaces significantly reduce the dislocation mobility by imposing severe restrictions on core transitions.
 Second, our kMC simulations only study the motion of a short dislocation segment, rather than a long dislocation line.
-The motion of a long dislocation line involves collective motion of many dislocation segments; so, a short dislocation segment is more mobile than that of a long dislocation line.
+The differences in dislocation mobility between our work and TEM observations are attributed to the differences in dislocation line length.
+The motion of long dislocation lines involves collective motion of many dislocation segments, thus a higher free energy barrier should be overcome during the glide process.
+Moreover, long dislocations may migrate via kink pair nucleation and propagation, which necessitate inclusion of kink formation and migration energy barriers in estimation of dislocation mobility.
+Multiple core structures will likely be found on a long dislocation line.
+The interaction between these different core structures may also lower the dislocation mobility.
+This, coupled with the free surface restraint on core transitions (see SI) explains why short dislocation segments are more mobile than long dislocation lines in TEM observations.

 To validate our kMC results, we simulated dislocation core motion at high temperature (500~K) at a high shear stress ($\sigma_{yz} = 60$~MPa) by both kMC and DP-based MD (note that the MD time scale only allows the study of fast dynamics which can be achieved at high temperatures and high driving forces).
 Figures~\ref{fig:distribution_mobility}c and d show the evolution of $\theta$ and $\Delta y$ obtained through kMC simulations, while Fig.~\ref{fig:distribution_mobility}e and f show the same quantities under the same conditions from MD.
 The kMC and MD results are consistent.
 At this high temperature, the locking-unlocking mechanism is not easily seen, although it effectively lowers the core velocity along the P plane.